Azure/azure-sdk-for-java/sdk/metricsadvisor/azure-ai-metricsadvisor/README.md

 ### MetricsAdvisorClient
 `MetricsAdvisorClient` helps with:

-- listing incidents
-- listing root causes of incidents
+- Diagnose anomalies and incidents and help with root cause analysis of incidents.
-- retrieving original time series data and time series data enriched by the service.
+- Retrieve original time series data and time series data enriched by the service.
-- listing alerts
+- Send real time alerts through multiple notification hooks.
-- adding feedback to tune your model
+- Adjust anomaly/incident detection using feedback to tune your model.

 ### MetricsAdvisorAdministrationClient
 `MetricsAdvisorAdministrationClient` allows you to

-- manage data feeds
+- Manage data feeds
+- List available metrics and their detection configurations
-- configure anomaly detection configurations
+- Fine tune anomaly detection configurations
-- configure anomaly alerting configurations
+- Configure anomaly alerting configurations
-- manage hooks
+- Manage notification hooks

 ### Data feed
-A `data feed` is what Metrics Advisor ingests from the user-specified data source such as Cosmos structure stream, SQL query result, and so on.
+A data feed is what Metrics Advisor ingests from the user-specified data source such as Cosmos structure stream, SQL query result, and so on.
-A data feed contains rows of timestamps, zero or more dimensions, one or more metrics.
+It contains rows of timestamps, zero or more dimensions, one or more etrics.
 Therefore, multiple metrics could share the same data source and even the same data feed.

-### Metric
+### Data Feed Metric
-A `metric` is a quantifiable measure that is used to track and assess the status of a specific business process.
+A metric is a quantifiable measure that is used to track and assess the status of a specific business process.
 It can be a combination of multiple time series values divided by dimensions, for example user count for a web vertical and en-us market.

-### Dimension
+### Data Feed Dimension
-A `dimension` is one or more categorical values.
+A dimension is one or more categorical values of the provided data feed.
 The combination of those values identifies a particular univariate time series, for example: country, language, tenant, and so on.

-### Time series
+### Metric series
-A time series is a series of data points indexed (or listed or graphed) in time order.
+Metric series is a series of data points indexed (or listed or graphed) in time order.
 Most commonly, a time series is a sequence taken at successive equally spaced points in time.
 Therefore, it is a sequence of discrete-time data.

-### AnomalyDetectionConfiguration
+### Anomaly Detection Configuration
-An `anomaly detection configuration` is a configuration supplied for a time series to identify if the data point is detected as an Anomaly.
+An anomaly detection configuration is a configuration supplied for a time series to identify if the data point is detected as an Anomaly.
+A metric can apply one or more detecting configurations.
+While a default detection configuration is automatically applied to each metric (named "Default"), we can tune the detection modes used on our data by creating a customized anomaly detection configuration.

-### Incident
+### Anomaly Incident
-`Incidents` are generated for series when it has an Anomaly depending on the applied Anomaly detection configurations.
+Incidents are generated for series when it has an anomaly depending on the applied Anomaly detection configurations.
+Metrics Advisor service groups series of anomalies within a metric into an incident.

-### Alert
+### Anomaly Alert
-`Alerts` can be configured to be triggered when certain anomalies are met.
+Anomaly Alerts can be configured to be triggered when certain anomalies are met.
 You can set multiple alerts with different settings.
-For example, you could create an alert for anomalies with lower business impact, and another for more important alerts.
+For example, you could create an anomalyAlert for anomalies with lower business impact, and another for more important alerts.

-### Hook
+### Notification Hook
-`Hook` is the entry point that allows the users to subscribe to real-time alerts.
+A notification hook is the entry point that allows the users to subscribe to real-time alerts.
 These alerts are sent over the internet, using a Hook.

 ## Examples